 Description

-Water pumping station, disused. c1851, by H J Marten, with input from Thomas Hawksley, for the Wolverhampton Waterworks Company.
-Built by Jones and Treasure of London.
+Goldthorn Hill pumping station is a disused water pumping station built around 1851 by H J Marten, with contributions from Thomas Hawksley, for the Wolverhampton Waterworks Company.
+The construction was carried out by Jones and Treasure of London.

-EXTERIOR: the engine house is a double-height building of one storey, designed in the Italianate style.
-The roadside front is one bay wide, with two bays to the west and east elevations.
-The bays are articulated by clasping brick pilasters with moulded stone capitals, which rise to a cornice and a later brick parapet with stone coping.
-To the south-facing entrance bay is a tall, round-headed, moulded, blind arch with a pair of double doors (boarded over) beneath a bracketed cornice to the lower part and a round-arched window with metal-glazing bars above.
-Below the cornice are triple intersecting oculi with moulded stone surrounds.
-The side elevations are of a matching style with tall windows to the arches, and also intersecting oculi above.
-The four-bay boiler house has plain brick pilasters and round-arched windows.
-The brick chimney has a square section and has been truncated.
+The engine house is designed in the Italianate style and is a double-height structure with one storey.
+The front facing the road has one bay, while the west and east elevations each have two bays.
+These bays are highlighted by clasping brick pilasters with moulded stone capitals that extend to a cornice and a later brick parapet with stone coping.
+The south-facing entrance bay features a tall, round-headed, moulded, blind arch with a pair of double doors that are boarded over, situated beneath a bracketed cornice.
+Above this, there is a round-arched window with metal-glazing bars.
+Below the cornice, there are triple intersecting oculi with moulded stone surrounds.
+The side elevations match this style, with tall windows in arches and intersecting oculi above.
+The four-bay boiler house has plain brick pilasters and round-arched windows, while the brick chimney, which has a square section, has been truncated.

-INTERIOR: not inspected (2014).
-The engine, beam floor and entablature have been removed from the engine house, and the boilers from the adjacent boiler house.
+The interior was not inspected in 2014, but it is noted that the engine, beam floor, and entablature have been removed from the engine house, along with the boilers from the adjacent boiler house.

-SUBSIDIARY FEATURE: there is a surviving section of ramped boundary wall, built of red brick with a capping of blue bricks, and a single, square, brick gate pier to the roadside frontage of the site.
+Additionally, there is a surviving section of ramped boundary wall made of red brick with a capping of blue bricks, along with a single square brick gate pier at the roadside frontage of the site.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.